Family home for an elderly and/or disabled person (family caregiver)

 For the person hosted

-The person accommodated may benefit from the following aid provided that they fulfill the criteria for its award:
+The person accommodated may benefit from the following aid provided that he fulfills the award criteria:

 For the welcoming family

-The family host can benefit from a tax credit for capital expenditures for seniors and/or persons with disabilities in their main home.
+The welcoming family can benefit from a tax credit for capital expenditures for seniors and/or persons with disabilities in their main home.

 The person accommodated and the family host must first seek an amicable agreement.